davidcalikes/portfolio-project-one/README.md

     * As a user, I want to sign up to a mailing list to stay informed.

-* ### Site Objectives
+- __Site Objectives__

+    * To make the band and the purpose of the site immediatly recognisible.

-    * The Site aims to provide information about Cumasc Gael to a general audience including fans of Traditional and Bluegrass music, but also interested industry professionals.
+    * To provide information to the band's target audience and industry professionals about upcoming dates.

+    * To communicate the ethos of the band.

+    * To promote the music of the band.

-    * The Site Aims to act as an Electroninc Press Kit, for professional use within the music industry.
+    * To act as an EPK (electroninc press kit), for professional reference within the music industry.

-    * Another aim of this site, is to provide exclusive media content to the user.
+    * To provide exclusive media content to the user.

-    * The site also aims to increase the fanbase of Cumasc Gael by providing users with a positive emotional experience and a mailing list subscription option.
+    * To increase the fanbase of Cumasc Gael by providing users with a positive emotional experience.

-* ### Approach
+    * To provide users with the ability to subscribe to a mailing list.

+- __Approach__

     * The information will be provided to the user on a value scale with the most important content immediately visible.